tbazant/ai-prompts/SUSE-styleguide.md

 # General
 * Use American English.
 * Shorten or split sentences longer than 25 words but keep their meaning.
+* Maintain the full technical depth and context of the original content.
+* When simplifying or splitting sentences, preserve all technical details and relationships between concepts.
+* Each concept from the source material must be present in the revised version.
 * Use "-ize" spellings.
 * Do not use contractions.
 * Avoid possessives.